jonjamz/blaze-forms/README.md

 > When running standalone (without being wrapped in a Form Block) you'll put the schema on the Element's template invocation.
 You can also override the other form-level helpers on Elements this way.

+> To force an element to run in standalone mode, you can specify `standalone=true` in the template's invocation.

 > Be sure to add the reactive-element class to your Element so that it's selected when the form action is run.